arcolife/multivm_db_bench/README.md

 ## Usage

-Refer to Prerequisites section fist.
+Refer to Prerequisites section first.
 For entry point use (from within `scripts/` folder):

 ```